RetroPie/RetroPie-Docs/docs/Advanced-Configuration.md

 ```
 As you can see, I've changed only the _audio out rate_.
 The default driver _alsathread_ works for me like a charm.
 ***
+### Xbox 360 Controller
+Setup and configuration see this [Wiki Page](Setting-up-the-XBox360-controller).
+The "third possibility" is from me.
+I wrote an _init.d_ script and I recommend to use xboxdrv with the daemon option, because of less use of CPU and RAM.
+***
 ### Emulationstation adjustments
 There are a few adjustments for emulationstation.
 In my case the input for my Xbox 360 Controller and some entries for the systems, aka emulators.
 **`/home/pi/.emulationstation/es_input.cfg`**